Here you'll find out about some of the features available on Disciple's community platform.

 The member profile

-By tapping on the username or avatar at the top of the menu, members will be able to access their profile.
+By tapping on the avatar in the middle of the menu, members will be able to access their profile.
 This is where members can change their picture, as well as access general settings.
-Members will have the option to adjust their notification settings, change their password or logout.
+Members will have the option to adjust their notification settings, change their password or logout and see what badges have been assigned to them.

 In subscription or IAP based apps, members are able to view their purchase status as free or premium.